harshithard/breast-cancer-histopathology-classification/README.txt

 model.py - Txt file that has the model .
 One can train the model with the dataset mentioned to get an accuracy of 90.4%.
 Model is a tinny version of VGG16 that is tuned to get the best possible accuracy.

+Augmentation.py - Randomly augments images to equalise the number of images in each category.

+To do:
+- Run the augmentation.py to generate augmented images
+- Merge the augmented images into the original image folders
+- Train the model.py with the data set

 Contributions are welcome!.